ramachandran-lab/ML-MAGES/README.md

 ### `train_model.py`

-  - Train the models for effect size shrinkage using simulated data based on genotyped data
+  - Train the models for effect size shrinkage using simulation based on real data.

   - **Usage**:
   ```bash